-The ABCC commenced legal proceedings in the Federal Court against the CFMMEU and its official John Windus alleging he racially abused a safety supervisor at a Perth construction site in February this year.
+The ABCC is engaged in legal proceedings in the Federal Court against the CFMMEU alleging that CFMMEU officials, John Windus and Stephen Parker, behaved in an improper manner while exercising right of entry at a Perth construction site in February 2019.

-The ABCC alleges the incident occurred at the Doubletree Hilton construction site on 15 February 2019 when Mr Windus and fellow CFMMEU official Stephen Parker exercised their rights to enter site as Federal permit holders to investigate a safety issue.
+The ABCC alleges the unlawful conduct occurred at the Doubletree Hilton construction site on 15 February 2019 when Mr Windus and Mr Parker exercised their rights to enter site as Federal permit holders to investigate a safety issue.

-In its statement of claim filed in the Federal Court at Perth, the ABCC alleges Mr Windus exchanged with the safety supervisor, in the presence of Mr Parker, words to the following effect:
+The ABCC also alleges Mr Windus exchanged with the safety supervisor, in the presence of Mr Parker, words to the following effect:

 Windus: “This is on the walk way, do some housekeeping.”